johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2019-06-07-typescript-webpack-you-down-with-pnp/index.md

 authors: johnnyreilly
 tags: [typescript, yarn, webpack, PnP]
 hide_table_of_contents: false
+description: 'Yarn PnP speeds up module installation and eliminates node_modules.
+Converting to it is easy but some rough edges exist.'
 ---

 Yarn PnP is an innovation by the Yarn team designed to speed up module resolution by node.
 To quote the [(excellent) docs](https://yarnpkg.com/en/docs/pnp):